openalea/openalea.rtfd.io/doc/development/index.rst

     pip install sphinx

 In each package repository, it must be a ``docs/`` directory in which the reStructuredText documents are.
-You are pleased to modify or create these and generate the HTML output in the ``docs/`` directory
+You can modify or create these and generate the HTML output in the ``docs/`` directory
 ::

     make html